chef/chef-web-docs/content/saas/get_started.md

 knife org user add myorg chefadmin
 ```

-### Update the Credentials file to use a new account
+### Update the credentials file to use a new account

 Update the credentials file under the `~/.chef` directory on the Chef Workstation to reflect the new Organization, User, and PEM file.

 1. Navigate to `~/.chef`.
 1. Modify the credentials file.
-    * Change the client_name to the new account that was created (Example: chefadmin).
+    * Change the client_name to the new account created (Example: chefadmin).
     * Change the client_key to the new PEM file that was created (Example: [home/admin/.chef/chefadmin.pem](https://mycompany-demo.saas.chef.io/organizations/myorg)).
     * Change the chef_server_url to include the new Organization (Example: `https://mycompany-demo.saas.chef.io/organizations/myorg`).
     * Save and Quit.